 - 1 teaspoon onion powder

-- Place a 4-pound (give or take a little) bone-in (or boneless) pork butt on a large piece of plastic wrap if wrapping.
+- Place a 4-pound (give or take a little) bone-in or boneless pork butt on a large piece of plastic wrap if prepping ahead.
 Rub with about 2 tablespoons of liquid smoke (optional).

-- Prepare a large rimmed baking sheet with foil and a rack when ready to cook.
-Give it a heavy spray of PAM.
+- Prepare a large rimmed baking sheet lined with aluminum foil and a rack.
+Spray the rack heavily with PAM or oil.

-- Place meat on a rack and place in a 250° oven (not convection).
-Don't bother to preheat.
-Fat cap up or down does not matter.
-You can shorten the time by increasing the oven's temperature to 275°, but I suggest 250°.
+- Place the pork butt on the rack and bake in a 250°F oven (no convection).
+No need to preheat.
+Fat cap up or down doesn’t matter.
+You can raise the temp to 275°F to shorten the cook time, but I recommend sticking with 250°F.

 Recipe Notes